zulip/zulip/templates/zerver/for/communities.md

 The Zulip core developers have decades of combined experience leading and growing open source communities, and we use Zulip to fashion the day-to-day experience of being a part of our project.
-No other chat product comes close to Zulip in facilitating contributor engagement, facilitating inclusion, and making efficient use of everyone’s time.
+No other chat product comes close to Zulip in facilitating contributor engagement and inclusion, and making efficient use of everyone’s time.

 &nbsp;